MERRY CHRISTMAS AND HAPPY HOLIDAYS, ya’ll!

 This blog post is sponsored by Mike’s Hot Honey, but all thoughts are my own.
 There is a link to purchase honey from Walmart.
 You can purchase the honey next to the jam and peanut butter!

-This recipe can easily be substituted with almonds, pecans or chex mix!
-It is literally super easy and is so delicious everyone will want their own bag.
+This recipe can be substituted with almonds, pecans or chex mix!
+It is super easy and is so delicious, everyone will want their own bag.

-The bags I used for the gifts were just plain plastic candy gift bags and I tied them together with really pretty ribbon that I found.
+I used plain ole candy gift bags and I tied them together with some ribbon!
+The simpler, the better, right?

 - 2 tablespoons butter